Airbnb reports $834 million 3Q profit as revenue soars

 However, cancellations remained higher than they were before the pandemic.

 The third quarter is usually Airbnb’s best.
-It often loses money in the other quarters.
+It often loses money in the other quarters — the company lost $407 million in the first nine months of this year.

-Airbnb said stays of 28 days or longer continue to be its fastest-growing category, accounting for 20% of nights booked in the most recent quarter, up from 14% before the pandemic.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.